NFL on Canadian television

-As of the 2022 NFL season, CTV and TSN broadcast Sunday games.
+As of the 2024 NFL season, CTV and TSN broadcast Sunday games.
 Monday Night Football airs exclusively on TSN.
 TSN and CTV 2 own rights to Sunday Night Football and Thursday Night Football.
 RDS carries games in the French language from all timeslots.
-U.S. network television feeds may also be available, often from multiple markets, on cable and satellite (and via terrestrial broadcast in the border lands); all games are subject to simultaneous substitution.
+American network television feeds may also be available, often from multiple markets, on cable and satellite (and via terrestrial broadcast in the border lands); all games are subject to simultaneous substitution.
+Monday Night Football also airs in simultaneous substitution with the ABC feed on CTV2 beginning with the 2023 season.

 Network overview

+CBC Television

+CBC was the original home of NFL in Canada.
+The games was simsubbed for 7 straight years (1972 to 1979), The Super Bowl were only simulcast from NBC and CBS via Cable.
+ABC broadcasts were also simsubbed for playoff use only.
+CBC stopped airing NFL in January 1979 where they lost to rival Global.

 Citytv

 Craig Media (including the Citytv stations in Winnipeg and Alberta) owned the rights to Monday Night Football in the early 2000s, and these rights moved to City for MNFs final season on ABC in 2005, before being moving again to TSN in 2006.

 With the sale to Rogers, Citytv Vancouver carried late afternoon games during the 2007 season (as did OMNI.2 in Toronto), under sublicence from Rogers Sportsnet.
 For the 2008 season, all Citytv stations carried late afternoon games.
 Sportsnet carried a different game than the game broadcast by Citytv.
 Citytv Toronto also airs selected Buffalo Bills preseason games (including those held at the Rogers Centre).

 CTV and TSN assumed rights to 4:05 pm and 4:25 pm ET games in 2014 as a result of Rogers acquiring exclusive national rights to the National Hockey League.
 In the 2015 season, Citytv aired some Thursday night games due to scheduling conflicts with Major League Baseball games on Sportsnet.
 (These games also aired on Sportsnet One.)